-Fire safety in local accommodation
+Fire safety in Local Accommodation

-See our Local Accommodation kits here!
+See our kits for Local Accommodation here!

 In Portugal, local accommodation is regulated by Decree-Law No. 128/2014, of August 29, amended by Decree-Law No. 63/2015, of April 23, and by Decree-Law No. 62/2021, of July 26.
 These laws define the necessary conditions for the operation of local accommodation establishments, including the mandatory signage and fire extinguishers.

-Fire extinguishers
+Fire Extinguishers

 -